 The Resource [cmdhEcDefParamValues] is a multi-instance Resource where each instance of the Resource shall map to an instance of the LWM2M CmdhEcDefParamValues Object.

-The attributes of an instance of [cmdhEcDefParamValues] shall be mapped to the resources of a LWM2M CmdhEcDefParamValues Object instance as follows:
+The attributes of an instance of [cmdhEcDefParamValues] shall be mapped to the resources of a LWM2M CmdhEcDefParamValues Object instance as follows.